Mealawe Secures USD 1 Million in Funding to Revolutionize Daily Food Delivery Across India - www.lokmattimes.com

 Mealawe Secures USD 1 Million in Funding to Revolutionize Daily Food Delivery Across India

-PNN Pune (Maharashtra) [India], February 6: Mealawe, a pioneering food-tech company, has raised $1 million in funding from a ...
+Pune (Maharashtra) [India], February 06: Mealawe, a pioneering food-tech company, has raised $1 million in funding from a mix ...

 Since its launch in October 2022 under Climbing Seeds Pvt Ltd, Mealawe has grown rapidly, delivering over 30,000 meals monthly.
 The new capital will be used to scale operations by expanding women-led kitchens, strengthening corporate cafeteria solutions, and deepening partnerships for organic ingredient sourcing.
 The company's growth trajectory and expansion plans will be underscored with a focus on scaling operations and market expansion.